 - Continuing Education Scholarship—open to all employees of Vista Hermosa who wish to further professional development in their specific field of work.

 - Adult Lifetime Learning Scholarship—open to low-income adults in Walla Walla, Benton, and Franklin counties who wish to pursue higher education.

 Scholarship Application Process

 Selection Process: the Scholarship Committee exercises fair and impartial judgment in making awards based on Foundation criteria and guidelines including but not limited to the following.

-- Personal interviews and recommendations, character, motivation, ability and potential.
+- Personal interviews and recommendations.

 - Timely submission of the complete Application.

 - Parent and student attendance at Mandatory Orientation Meeting.